 b.
 15/01/1874 Sheffield, Yorkshire. d.
 29/05/1921 Sheffield, Yorkshire.

 James Firth (1874-1921) was born on 15th January 1874 at Wincobank, Sheffield, the son of Charles Firth, a steel smelter, who hailed from Jarrow, and he was educated at Swalwell, near Newcastle upon Tyne, and joined the Army on 29th July 1889, being promoted to Sergeant.
 On 6th June 1897, he married at Emmanuel Church, Attercliffe, Sheffield to Mary Florence Edwards, who hailed from Lincolnshire.
-They went on to have two sons, Alleyne Gatehouse Firth (born 1903) and Cecil James Firth (born 1907).
+They went on to have three sons, Alleyne Gatehouse Firth (born 1903), Cecil James Firth (born 1907) and Joseph (died 1910).

 In 1899, James, a Sergeant in the 1st Battalion, Duke of Wellington’s West Riding Regiment, was posted to the outbreak of the Second Boer War in South Africa.
 He was awarded the Queen’s South Africa Medal with one clasp, and would be recommended for the Victoria Cross for his actions on 24th February 1900 at Plewman’s Farm, near Arundel in the Cape Colony.